 We achieved this by:

 To switch from rapid product delivery via air to monthly shipments by ocean requires thinking big—specifically, reinventing how we manage global inventory.
-That test project has now expanded to include more than 20 suppliers and transit from our factories to our logistic centers, Our learnings from this initiative continue to inform strategies that reduce emissions while ensuring products are delivered safely and efficiently.
+What began as a pilot project has now expanded to include more than 20 suppliers and transit from our factories to our logistic centers.
+Our learnings from this initiative continue to inform strategies that reduce emissions while ensuring products are delivered safely and efficiently.

 Submitted our first sustainability report on energy, waste, water and CO2 emissions – a tradition we've upheld every year since our founding.